JoeyDon/React-AssignmentHero-AntdFrame-Git/README.md

 * npm install react-responsive --save
 * npm start

-# As we discussed for the first week:
+# As we discussed for the third week:
-* Joey do the top head part(above and including the background picture)
+* Joey do the document page top part and left container part
-* Leon do the left navi part
+* Sam do the document page right part
-* Sam do the right rest part
+* Leon start investigating how to download
 * Cheers, everyone!

 # Sorry for a bit messy in Commits:
 Still trying to understand git thing.
-But this one should be the final correct ‚ÄúInitial Commit‚Äù
+But this one should be the final correct ìInitial Commitî